designedmind/2017/_posts/2015-07-16-introduction.md

 > of ancient memories, sexual arousal, ... and none of these is imagistic
 > in any sense...”

-Dennett's skepticism of a literal construal of imagery is understandable because of the obvious echos of the "classical" Cartesian theatre.
-Nevertheless, Dennett's description of vision here is simply inaccurate: in fact there are _many_ imagistic components of visual behaviour.
+Dennett's skepticism regarding a literal construal of imagery is unsurprising, given his materialist pedigree and the obvious echos of the "classical" Cartesian theatre in the idea of an inner image.
+While his commitment to materialism is admirable, Dennett's description of vision here is simply inaccurate: in fact there are _many_ imagistic components of visual behaviour.
 Examples that I will explore in detail over the coming months include the way we report visual illusions, entopic phenomena like [floaters](https://en.wikipedia.org/wiki/Floater), parallax, and hallucinations induced by psychoactive drugs.
 These are all "behavioural outputs" of vision that are profoundly imagistic.

-This is not to say that when someone is seeing, one could peek into their brain and find image-like structures.
-It is just to say that our self-narratives often have content that is _functionally_ image-like, and that the associated behaviours are similarly imagistic.
+This is not to say that if we were somehow able to peek into the brain of someone while they were seeing, that we should expect to find image-like patterns of neural activation.
+Rather, it is to say that our self-narratives often have content that is _functionally_ image-like, and that the associated behaviours are similarly imagistic.
 In this important, functional, sense there _is_ an inner presentation.
-Indeed the functional role of the narrative in this situation is _precisely_ to serve as a kind of inner image, _precisely_ so that we can exhibit "imagistic" behaviour.
+Indeed the functional role of the narrative in this situation is _precisely_ to serve as an inner image of sorts, _precisely_ to enable this kind of "imagistic" behaviour.

 Such a functional coming-together is what I mean by the Virtual